Boxer's Road: Release

-It was released in Japan on September 8, 1995.
+Boxer's Road was released in Japan on September 8, 1995.
 The game sold 400,000 copies.
-On August 9, 1996, it was re-released under the "Playstation the Best" line.
-It was released on the PlayStation Network in Japan on July 26, 2007.
-It was re-released again for mobile phones in 2007 under the title "Boxer's Road the MOBILE" for 315 yen.
+It was re-released under the "Playstation the Best" line on August 9, 1996, and on the PlayStation Network in Japan on July 26, 2007.
+It was re-released again for mobile phones in 2007 under the title Boxer's Road the MOBILE.

 It was followed up by Boxer's Road 2, released for the PSP in 2005.

 Reception

-Next Generation reviewed the PlayStation version of the game, rating it three stars out of five, and stated that "The matches are something of a letdown, being realistic to a fault, slow, and with sluggish control.
-The title shows an interesting effort, and with some tweaking it would make a fine US import.
-Until then, unless you can read a good deal of Japanese, you're out of luck."
+Next Generation gave it three stars out of five.
+They described the matches as "realistic", but "slow" due to game's sluggish controls.
+Noting that the game was released in Japan only, they also wrote that US import version with some improvements would be an interesting title.

 Famitsu gave it a score of 35 out of 40.
 Ultima Generacion gave the game a score of 60 out of 100.
 German magazine Mega Fun gave it a score of 86%.

 Play gave it a score of 82%.